-BECE results could be the worst in the country’s history amid the outbreak of the coronavirus pandemic that halted academic activities, Acting Chairman for United Peoples Party, Hon Kenneth Kwame Asamoah predicted in 2020.
+The Acting Chairman for United Peoples Party, Hon Kenneth Kwame Asamoah last two years predicted BECE results could be the worst in the country’s history amid the outbreak of the coronavirus that halted academic activities.

-UPP’s Chairman, Kenneth Asamoah following the conduct of the 2020 BECE School said the psychological effect of the locally transmitted Covid and the temporal school break will hurt the students consequently affecting their grades.
+Kenneth Asamoah following the conduct of the 2020 national examination said the psychological effect of the locally transmitted coronavirus and temporal school break will affect the academic performance and grades of students.

 “It is wrong considering the situation where many students are contracting the disease.
 Out of fears of contracting the virus, the student may not focus on their exams which could obviously lead to mass failure,” the politician explained.

-The Management of the West African Examinations Council (WAEC) on the first day of the national examination however recorded a few cases of examination malpractice at some examination centres in the Ashanti Region.
+The Management of the West African Examinations Council (WAEC) on the first day of the administration of the BECE School however recorded a few cases of examination malpractice at some examination centres in the Ashanti Region.

 The Ghana Education Service (GES) following the unfortunate incident in a statement said a committee has been set to investigate the BECE for School malpractice which involves invigilators and a headmaster of a Junior High school.